henriqueholz/frontend/README.md

 The request values will be filtered, only results with result.images.type "image/jpeg" will be shown on the grid, if the result.images.link field is empty a "no image available" is shown.

 The application must run on http://0.0.0.0:3000/, otherwise the requests will not work.
-There are a few result mocks available for this scenario.
+There are a few response mocks available.